High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Existing Methods

-An advantage of QPFS is that feature selection can be performed just by solving a QP problem.
-However, the matrix $\boldD$ included in the objective function can be singular and is not necessarily positive definite \cite{NIPS:Seeger:2002}.
-Thus, solving the QPFS optimization problem can be cumbersome in practice.
+Similar to cKTA, an advantage of QPFS is that feature selection can be performed just by solving a QP problem.
+Moreover, since QPFS has $d\times d$ dimensional Hessian matrix, QPFS is computationally efficient for feature selection problems with large $n$ and small $d$.
+However, the Hessian matrix $\boldD$ is not necessarily positive definite \citep{NIPS:Seeger:2002} and is singular in high-dimensional problems.